 All students will be required to pass a minimum of one semester of English before they can move on to the next level.
 If they pass only one semester, they will move on to the next level and repeat the failed semester.
 If they fail both semesters, they must repeat the entire level before they will be promoted.

-Honors Program Requirements: To stay in or be admitted to the Honors English program a student must:
+Honors Program Requirements:

+To stay in the Honors English program a student must: